letsplash1013/aForEveryone/README.md

 Type chrome://extensions/ in the address bar and press Enter.
 Enable Developer Mode:

+Step 2: Open Chrome Extensions Page
+Open Google Chrome.
+Type chrome://extensions/ in the address bar and press Enter.
+Step 3: Enable Developer Mode
 In the top right corner of the Extensions page, toggle on "Developer mode."
-Load Unpacked Extension:
+Step 4: Load Unpacked Extension
 Click the "Load unpacked" button.
 In the dialog that appears, navigate to and select your extension's folder.
-Verify Installation:
+Step 5: Verify Installation
 Your extension should now appear in the list on the Extensions page.
 Check for any errors or warnings that may appear.
-If there are any, you may need to debug your code.
+If there are any, you may need to de